-The principle counsellor and psychotherapist is Nancy Carbone, using the Masterson Psychoanalytic approach.
+The principle counsellor and psychotherapist at Counselling Melbourne is Nancy Carbone, using the Masterson Psychoanalytic approach.
 The Masterson approach is a treatment model that has integrated developmental theory, object relations, self psychology and attachment theory into a coherent framework.
 It works deeply at re-structuring how we see ourselves and relate to others, creating longstanding internal change.
 It works specifically to strengthen the ‘real self’ to grow, so it does not remain impaired or stuck behind the defensive ‘false self’, which keeps the self from functioning adequately.

 Masterson Counsellor and Psychotherapist in Melbourne.